STELLA-LYE/tp/docs/UserGuide.md

 > * Marks the student at the specified INDEX.
 The index refers to the index number shown in the displayed student list.
 The index must be a positive integer 1, 2, 3, …​
 > * All the fields should be provided, index, group, week, attendance.
 > * Since there are 13 weeks in total in a tutorial or lab, only 13 marks are available.
+> * Resize the TutorsContactsPro window to view the full 13 weeks attendance table.

 Examples:
 * `mark 1 g/TUT05 w/1 a/P` Marks the attendance of the 1st student in the list.
 Marks `TUT05` week 1 attendance as present.